BackupTheBerlios/hjb-svn/trunk/docs/rst/rollback-session.rst

 * is idempotent during the lifetime of the session.
 I.e, if sent to a a transactional session that is already rolled back, it is ignored.

-  If the session is no longer present, it responds with a *404 Not Found* response.
+* sends back a *404 Not Found* response if the session is no longer present.

 * is ignored by sessions that are not transactional.